 This option of using a remotely mounted share for patch execution is deprecated.
 We recommend using the default Copy to agent at staging option.

 Network URL for Payload Deployment

-- If you chose Copy to agent at staging, do not enter a value here.
-The value is autopopulated based on the repository location.
+For the Copy to agent at staging option, do not specify a value.
+The value is populated automatically based on the repository location.

 Browse to and select a predefined ACL Policy.
 Permissions defined by the ACL Policy are assigned to all Depot objects created in the catalog.

 Max Deport Object Work Items to Process in Parallel